schadokar/schadokar.dev/content/posts/create-an-ethereum-dapp-with-react-and-docker/index.md

 Create a new file `compile.js` and paste the below code in it.
 This will compile the `Message.sol`smart contract and save the compiled contract in the `build` folder as `Message.json` .

-compile.js
+{{< gist schadokar 339824556db3c6f53d3172ab227cac0b >}}

 #### web3.js

 Create a `web3.js` file which will work as a bridge between the application and the ethereum network.

-> web3.js is a collection of libraries which allow you to interact with a local or remote Ethereum node, using an HTTP, WebSocket or IPC connection.
+> **web3.js** is a collection of libraries which allow you to interact with a local or remote Ethereum node, using an HTTP, WebSocket or IPC connection.

-web3.js can be used in 2 ways, (1) server-side web3js: transaction signed on the server side (2) client-side web3js: transaction signed on the browser side.
-In this web3js invoked by third-party like Mist or Metamask.
+web3.js can be used in 2 ways,
+1) **server-side web3js:** transaction signed on the server side
+2) **client-side web3js:** transaction signed on the browser side.
+In this web3js invoked by third-party like **Mist or Metamask**.
 In the client-side web3js invoked in the html pages.

 For this project, we’re using server-side web3js.

 Copy and paste the below code to the `web3.js`

-web3.js
+{{< gist schadokar 2ed83ae1f7a45cff6da974d989f0abcd >}}

 > Take note of web3 provider `http://ganache:8545` .
 Here, **ganache** is the name of the container in which ganache-cli is running.